ICPC-Menofia/icpc-menofia.github.io/README.md

 Everyone is welcome to contribute!
 You can fix typos, update content, or suggest new ideas.

+### 🎥 Video Tutorial

+If you're new to contributing, check out this [YouTube playlist](https://youtube.com/playlist?list=PLAw15AnTPFl_CS8sljvkNdf6WDf0LwHlM) for a step-by-step video guide on how to contribute to this project.

 ### 🧭 Workflow

 1. **Fork** this repo on GitHub